wp-plugins/image-override/readme.txt

 When you upload an image, WordPress will automatically scale/crop it to many different sizes.
 If you're not happy with the auto-crops, use this plugin to upload an alternative image.

+If you have images showing up in your theme already, there's nothing you need to do after activating this plugin.
+All WordPress functions that provide the thumbnail should now automatically work with your override image.

 This plugin will add a metabox to every post type and allow you to modify every image size (built-in and custom ones added using add_image_size).
 You can use two filters to change these (image_override_post_types and image_override_sizes).
 For examples, see the [Image Override Plugin website](http://www.billerickson.net/image-override-plugin).

 == Installation ==